thegamecracks/theticketbot/README.md

 permissions will be automatically added as staff for the inbox, but you can change this later with `/inbox staff`.

-Currently, there are no limits on the number of inboxes your server can have.

-Tickets are managed just like threads.
+Tickets are managed using Discord's native thread functionality.
 Closing the thread archives it, preserving their messages without needing a separate transcript.
-Staff with the Manage Threads permission can also add and remove members afterwards, useful for bringing in relevant members or for removing the ticket owner to allow internal discussions inside the ticket.
-Tickets can be renamed to make it easier to search for them in the future, and can be deleted permanently if desired.
+Staff with the Manage Threads permission can also add and remove members, useful for bringing in relevant members or for removing the ticket owner to allow internal discussions inside the ticket.
+Tickets can be renamed to make them more easily searchable, and can be deleted permanently if desired.

 If the owner leaves or is removed from their ticket, the bot will automatically archive the ticket.
 Staff are free to re-open it afterwards.